fmor/fmorurl/README.md

 # fmorurl

-C Url parser that does no malloc neither it modify the supplied string.
+C89 Url parser that does no malloc neither it modify the supplied string.
 No validation is performed.

 This library does __NOT__ support UTF strings.